Connect with us

 Businesses may not want to hire a formerly incarcerated person to sweep the floor, but he said they may be more inclined to if they are certified and have a skill such as welding, truck driving or roofing.

-More than 9,000 people leave the Missisisppi prison system each year, according to a 2021 by the Corrections and Criminal Justice Oversight Task Force, which Cain is a member of.
+More than 9,000 people leave the Missisisppi prison system each year, according to a 2021 report by the Corrections and Criminal Justice Oversight Task Force, which Cain is a member of.

-“Let me have the to teach them how to build those buildings and pour the concrete and let them do that and to prove themselves,” Cain said.
+“Let me have the freedom to teach them how to build those buildings and pour the concrete and let them do that and to prove themselves,” Cain said.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.